Quantum Techniques for Stochastic Mechanics: The deficiency of a reaction network

 Luckily, when you work through the proof of the deficiency zero theorem, the mystery evaporates.
 It turns out that there are two equivalent ways to define the deficiency of a reaction network.
 One makes it easy to compute, and that's the definition people usually give.
 But the other explains why it's important.

 In fact the whole proof of the deficiency zero theorem is full of great insights, so we want to show it to you.
-This will be the climax of the course: we'll see that Markov processes, Noether's theorem and Perron--Frobenius theory play crucial roles, even though the deficiency zero theorem concerns not the master equation but the rate equation, which is deterministic and nonlinear!
+This will be the climax of the book: we'll see that Markov processes, Noether's theorem and Perron--Frobenius theory play crucial roles, even though the deficiency zero theorem concerns not the master equation but the rate equation, which is deterministic and nonlinear!
 In this section, we'll just unfold the concept of `deficiency' so we see what it means.
 In the next, we'll show you a slick way to write the rate equation, which is crucial to proving the deficiency zero theorem.
 Then we'll start the actual proof.